lyngon/redgrease/docs/source/quickstart.rst

 Assumptions
 ...........
 The example assumes there is a ``process`` function defined, that does the actual processing of the deleted records.
-For the purpose of the exaple we can assume that it just outputs the name of the expired keys to the Redis logs, as follows:
+For the purpose of the example we can assume that it just outputs the name of the expired keys to the Redis logs, as follows:

 .. literalinclude:: ../../tests/gear_scripts/redislabs_example_keyspacenotificationprocessing.py
     :lines: -9